Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 How Can I Check My Crawl Budget?

-There is a simple way to check your crawl budget, using Google Search Console.
+💡 There is a simple way to do it, using Google Search Console.

 Go to Settings -> Crawl Stats:

-Here, you can see the average number of pages that Googlebot crawl per day.
+Here, you can see the average number of pages that Googlebot crawls per day.

-You can also see how many kilobytes of data were downloaded, and the average response time.
+You can also see how many kilobytes of data were downloaded, and the average response time of your hosting.

 Clicking on “Host Status“, you can see if your host had problems in the past: